Are You Gonna Go My Way

 Are You Gonna Go My Way is the third studio album by American singer Lenny Kravitz, released on March 9, 1993, by Virgin Records.
 It was recorded at Waterfront Studios, Hoboken, New Jersey, by Henry Hirsch.
 It became Kravitz's first top 20 album on the United States Billboard 200, and his first number one album in both Australia and the United Kingdom, achieving worldwide success that helped to establish his popularity as a performer.

 Album information

 The album had a good reception by fans and music critics and it is still considered one of Kravitz's best works.

-Musically, it contained songs inspired by classic rock artists such as Jimi Hendrix, John Lennon, Curtis Mayfield, Sly and Robbie, and Prince.
+Musically, it contained songs inspired by classic rock artists such as Jimi Hendrix, the Beatles, Curtis Mayfield, Sly and Robbie, and Prince.

 Additional guitars were contributed by Craig Ross.